LundBladderCancerGroup/LundTaxonomy2023Classifier/README.md

 - `title` title for the heatmap.

-- `annotation` is acharacter indicating if 5 (“5 classes”) or 7 class
+- `annotation` is a character indicating if 5 (“5 classes”) or 7 class
   (“7 classes”) annotations should be plotted.

 - `plot_scores` is a logical value indicating if the prediction scores should be plotted.

--`show_ann_legend` is a logical value indicating if the annotation legend should be shown.
+- `show_ann_legend` is a logical value indicating if the annotation legend should be shown.

 - `show_hm_legend` is a logical value indicating if the heatmap legend